At the beginning of the season, some Ferrata routes are not practicable, because there is still snow up in the mountains.

 SENTIERO FERRATO OLIVIERI

-SENTIERO DEI KAISERJÄGER
+SENTIERO DEI KAISERJÄGER – MT.
+LAGAZUOI

 Despite not presenting technical difficulties, the route is quite long.
 Furthermore, you are at altitude, and in case of bad weather, a pleasant trip to the mountains can turn into a bad adventure, so you must pay attention to the weather forecast.
 This itinerary can be combined with the Anticima Tunnel, thus making a circular route.

-SLIGHTLY DIFFICULT FERRATA
+THE SECOND STEP, SLIGHTLY DIFFICULT FERRATA

-FERRATA FUSETTI – SASS DE STRIA
+FERRATA FUSETTI – MT.
+SASS DE STRIA

-Easy equipped trail that leads to the top of Torrione Averau.
+An easy-equipped trail that leads to the top of Torrione Averau.
 It can be linked to Ra Gusela to complete the loop of Nuvolau and Averau.

-This short and easy via ferrata route begins with a chairlift from Rifugio Fedare up to Rifugio Averau.
+This short and easy Ferrata route begins with a chairlift from Rifugio Fedare up to Rifugio Averau.
 It can also be accessed from Cortina d’Ampezzo, by taking the Cinque Torri chairlift to Rifugio Scoiattoli, and walking 30 minutes to Rifugio Averau.

-Once you reach the rifugio, the marked path will lead you northwards to the start of the ferrata, which sits just below Averau’s northeast gully.
-From the peak of Averau, which dominates the horizon between Passo Falzarego and Passo Giau, there is a magnificent view towards Monte Pelmo, the Civetta, Antelao, Sorapis and the not far-off Tofana di Rozes.
+Once you reach the rifugio, the marked path will lead you northwards to the start of the Ferrata, which sits just below Averau’s northeast gully.
+From the peak of Averau, which dominates the horizon between Passo Falzarego and Passo Giau, there is a magnificent view towards Monte Pelmo, the Civetta, Antelao, Sorapis, and the not-far-off Tofana di Rozes.

 FERRATA TERZA CENGIA – POMAGAGNON

-The broad view sweeps freely and fantastically over the Ampezzo basin onto Sorapis, Croda da Lago, Tofane and remote Pelmo and Cristallo.
+The broad view sweeps freely and fantastically over the Ampezzo basin onto Sorapis, Croda da Lago, Tofane, and remote Pelmo and Cristallo.
 A sight not to be missed!

-FERRATA RENATO DE POL – FORAME
+SENTIERO FERRATO RENATO DE POL – FORAME

 The itinerary is long and has also historical interest due to WW1 remains that can be seen along the path.
 Steel cables and iron ladders lead through small walls and past rubble terraces to reach the Austrian First World War emplacements and the Punta Ovest del Forame summit as well as the Forame de Fora.